setalosas/beefx/README.md

 # The components of beeFX

-The original goal was to make an extendable library of audio effects.
+The original goal of this project was to make an extendable library of audio effects.
 As these filters are quite difficult to test without an existing audio environment, it appeared a good idea to create a test app.
 So the playground subproject was born to implement a testing tool, but then it grew beyond this original goal and became a full stand-alone interactive testing bed / experimenting lab with lots of Ui elements and attached components.

 Although many parts of beeFX are implemented (and working), the project itself is in development phase.
 Thus the final architecture can change, but here are the components of the current concept: